Vagente/Django-Web-Admin/README.md

 ## Compatibility
 The project is tested on ubuntu 22.04 but should ideally work on most Linux distros

 Python version 3.11 and above.
-Should work for lower version of python if you swap "termios.tcsetwinsize" with commented out code "set_winsize".
+Should work with lower version of python if you swap "termios.tcsetwinsize" with commented out code "set_winsize" (in xterm/consumers.py).
 (Maybe I should do a version checking)
 ## Setup
 - Clone project and install requirements.txt, the project comes with a migrated sqlite database.
 - Install and setup redis-server